davidfin/akka-cluster-events/README.md

 An actor can subscribe to cluster change notifications.

-Some interesting events are:
+Some interesting events are

-Markup: 1.
-MemberUp: member status changed to Up.
+1. MemberUp: member status changed to Up.
 2. UnreachableMember: member considered unreachable by failure detector.
 3. MemberRemoved: member removed from the cluster.
 4. CurrentMemberState: current snapshot state of the cluster unless InitialStateAsEvents specified.

 ### command aliases (ge, pr, sr, ge2, pr2, sr2 and sj)